Zhengdong-uga/GengoGuru/README.md

 - **Responsive Design**: Utilizing Material-UI, the app is responsive across various devices.
 - **Interactive Learning Tools**: Including language selection, sentence generation, and translation toggling.
 - **User Engagement Features**: Sentence recording and a feedback form allow for user interaction and improvement based on real user experiences.
-These functionalities directly address our initial goals of creating an interactive and user-friendly language learning tool.
+These functionalities directly address the initial goals of creating an interactive and user-friendly language learning tool.

 ## Limitations and Challenges

 Few challenges during the development were faced
 1. **API Limitations**: Difficulty in finding a Japanese API that offers sentences rather than just words.
-We resorted to using static JSON files due to the unavailability of suitable APIs.
+I resorted to using static JSON files due to the unavailability of suitable APIs.
 2. **Integration Issues**: Challenges in integrating the Google Translate API post-demo, which required further exploration and assistance.

 ## Struggles